 Read more about Hvar HERE.

-Despite the name, this race is not actually that near to the italian city of Bologña.
+Despite the name, this race is not actually that near to the Italian city of Bologña.
 It's about 45 minutes by car south, which puts it closer to Florence!
 However, it is organized by the Bologna SwimRun company, and so bears that name.
+It is also an Ötillö merit race, which means any points you score count towards the Ötillö SwimRun Ranking System, and you are also covered by the Ötillö insurance, if you have taken it out.

-It's held between 2 small lakes, in the italian countryside, and as usual there are several swimrun races to choose between.
+It's held between 2 beautiful small lakes in the Italian countryside, and as usual there are several swimrun race distances to choose between.

 Read more about the Bologna swimrun HERE.

-Breca is a swimrun races organizer based in the U.K., but makes the trip to New Zealand each year to run 2 races - one in the rugged South and one in the beautiful Bay of Islands in the North.
+Breca is a swimrun race organizer based in the U.K., but makes the trip to New Zealand each year to run 2 races - one in South Island, where the lake waters are deep and cold; and one in the beautiful Bay of Islands in the North, where the sea temperatures are milder.
 These 2 SwimRun races are quite different in nature, but they are held a few weeks apart, so you could theoretically do BOTH in one trip!

 Read more about SwimRun Breca New Zealand HERE.